Introvert in business? Here’s how to navigate social media

 Perhaps it’s confidence or the desire for perfectionism that’s holding you back.
 The simple answer is, begin.
 The first step is not to worry about getting something perfect before popping it out for the public.
-Because, the truth is, every day you don’t have a social media platform working for you is a day you may miss out on new clients.
-And before you ask, a personal Facebook page doesn’t quite cut it, especially if it’s full of cute cat pictures or posts from 2014.

-So which social platform/s do I need?
+So which social media platform/s do I need?

 - Using the following basic questions, you can begin to build your customer or client profile.
-Consider their age, gender, hobbies/interests, work and family situation, income and geography.
+Consider their age, hobbies/interests, work and family situation, income and geography.

 - Why would you put all your energy into creating an Instagram business account when your customer base is primarily aged 50+?
 Or a LinkedIn profile if your customers are mostly teens?
 The aim is to work smarter on social media, not harder.

-How are the platforms different?
+How are the social media platforms different?

 Facebook, Instagram and LinkedIn are a good place to start.
 Here are the differences between the platforms and the purposes of each.

 Instagram is a fun platform to post images accompanied by text creating a ‘feed’.
-The platform also offers behind-the-scenes Insta-stories and now live video.
+The platform also offers behind-the-scenes Insta-stories and IGTV.
 Instagram is most popular with millennials, with the user base decreasing dramatically after the 18-29-year-old age group.
 This is in contrast to Facebook, which has a significant older user base.
 Depending on what your product or service is, it may align more strongly with one of these platforms.

 Ok, but I don’t want to put myself ‘out there’ too much.

-What type of content should I post?
+What type of social media content should I post?